• Skip to primary navigation

 Ingredients

-• ½ cup uncooked rice
+• 1/2 cup uncooked rice

-• 1 medium onion diced
+• 1 medium onion finely diced

 • 2 medium potatoes peeled and sliced

-• 1 lb ground beef uncooked
+• 1 pound ground beef uncooked

 • 2 cloves garlic minced

-• 1 cup carrots sliced
+• 1 cup carrots diced

-• ½ cup celery chopped
+• 1/2 cup celery chopped

 • 1 cup boiling water

-• 1 10 ounce can tomato soup
+• 1 (10 ounce can) tomato soup

-• 1 14.5 ounce can diced tomatoes
+• 1 (14.5 ounce can) diced tomatoes don't drain them

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350 degrees F.

 Nutrition Information: